 Where a sphere is characterised by a single positive curve of +1, its converse is characterised by a single negative curve.
 This results in something that, were it to be conceived as a solid, would resemble the spinning top were it not for the fact that only not only are the poles and equator are flung out to infinity.

-In this model an axis of good and evil arises automatically in a way that reaches out to the Divine and the conception of the Divine articulated geometrically in this way can be seen as equivalent of Gödel’s Ontological Proof.
-Moreover the chaos theory that is a characteristic to so much of what takes place within the world is written into the fabric of the all-encompassing surface of constant negative curvature suggesting that this is a genuine and natural instance of reason identifying something that is universal and genuinely of the world as opposed to be being something that is artificially projected onto it.
+In the model, a geometrically derived axis of good and evil is seen as coming into being as we progress from childhood to adolescence.
+This results in a conception of good, bad and the Divine with this geometrical conception of the Divine being analogous to the logic of Gödel’s Ontological Proof.
+Moreover the chaos theory that is a characteristic to so much of what takes place within the world, is written into the fabric of the all-encompassing surface of constant negative curvature, suggesting that this is a genuine and natural instance of reason identifying something that is universal and genuinely of the world as opposed to be being something that is artificially projected onto it.
 Where π is associated with the circle and sphere and thus with the infinitely far removed equator of a surface of constant negative curvature, the number associated with the actual surface of a surface of constant negative curvature derives from a sequence that reveals something of the nature of the curve.
 The sequence is a binary number and is generated by taking 0 and 1 and inverting them to make 1 and 0.
 Tagged on to 01, this makes 0110.
 This is then inverted and tagged on to 0110, to result in 01101001, which in turn is inverted and tagged on to what has already been arrived at.
 In this way, an infinite sequence is generated, known as the Morse-Thule sequence and which, converted into decimals results in the Morse-Thule constant 0.412…, which is also a transcendental number.
 The Morse-Thule sequence is related to a surface of constant negative curvature through the fact that although it is generated through a process of systematic repetition that results in units that can be reconstructed, the way that the units reach out to infinity is not periodic and yet, unlike the sequences that make up π, they are nevertheless in their own and possibly unique way, systematic.
 This means that by systematically using the units of the sequence, a curve of constant negative curvature can be generated.
 As found by the mathematician Manfred Schroeder, when period doubling is analysed using a technique of symbolic dynamics, the Morse-Thule sequence emerges.
 Where the circle can be seen as a metaphor for that which is divine and which lies over and above us, chaos theory is the rationale of that which lies enclosed within the circle.
 Lying all around us and percolating through us, it forms and molds, not only us but the substance of the world in which we live.

 Having explained the self and clarified as far as possible out of what it is that the experiences of the self are made, the question of whether the self can in some way survive death remains.
 While from an atheist point of view, the positions argued for above entail a clear „no“, for the believer and the agnostic, the matter is more complex and the nuances of logic and theology allow scope for this.
 In addition one must accept the latest recognition’s of physics according to which 75% of the the „stuff“ of which the universe is made is unaccounted for.
 Of the remaining 25%, 10% is what is already described by physics whilst 15% is assumed to be such that it will one day be describable by physics if current thinking and investigations are continued, with this including „dark matter“ and „dark energy“.
 The 75% that is unknown, is thus unknown in a truly humbling, utterly baffling and awe-inspiring way.
 It is there and yet we have not the faintest idea of how it can be interacted with or in any way apprehended.
 This involves going beyond the Big Bang and trying to ascertain what there was before our universe came into being and from what it was that it emerged or was somehow generated.
 Here the physicist, G. Bogdarow, cautions: